ggramlich26/BZ10_upgrade/README.md

 ## Building the project
 ## Setting up Blynk
 ## Code overview
 The machine functionality is based on state machines.
 There are two state machines for boiler and brewing unit temperature control.
 Another state machine controls the brewing cycle and a last one is responsible for the overall machine state including standby functionality.
-In order to achieve
+In order to make the program more flexible for other hardware, a hardware abstraction class has been written (`dev.c`) and is the only thing to be adapted when using
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NzQ3NTIxMjgsLTE2NTAxMjgwMDVdfQ
+eyJoaXN0b3J5IjpbLTIwMTYyMjcxNjEsLTE2NTAxMjgwMDVdfQ
 ==
 -->